mittal001/aws-questions/README.md

 ###### 31. What two features are enabled with S3 services?

-- 1. store objects of any size
+- [ ] A. store objects of any size
-- 2. dynamic web content
+- [ ] B. dynamic web content
-- 3. supports Provisioned IOPS
+- [ ] C. supports Provisioned IOPS
-- 4. store virtually unlimited amounts of data
+- [ ] 4. store virtually unlimited amounts of data
-- 5. bucket names are globally unique
+- [ ] 5. bucket names are globally unique

 <details><summary><b>Answer</b></summary>
 <p>